adam-sampson/NannymudMudletModule/README.md

 Some things that are included:

-- A speedcommand trigger that parses commands in the form of ".1s3e1n"
+- A speedcommand trigger that parses commands in the form of `.1s3e1n`
-- Speedwalking commands to/from common pubs and guilds using ".tmonk" and ".fmonk" syntax.
+- Speedwalking commands to/from common pubs and guilds using `.tmonk` and `.fmonk` syntax.
+- A command splitter with semicolon in the form of `smile;grin;laugh`
+- Wait capability for the command splitter using the syntax `smile;wait 2;grin`
 - A Geyser layout that can be used as is, modified, or disabled completely (reset mudlet after disabling)
   - Captures HP/SP
   - Captures HP/SP from other mudlet windows